ISE-FIZKarlsruhe/viewsari/annotations/README.md

 Place one JSON annotation file per biography here.
-Files should be named {slug}.json.
+Files should be named `{slug}_enriched.json` and grouped under a volume directory (e.g. `3/botticelli_enriched.json`).
+The loader strips the `_enriched` suffix to derive the slug and uses the parent directory name as the volume number.

+By default the website reads these files from the `obliquer` submodule (`./obliquer/data/viewsari/ground_truth`); set `ANNOTATIONS_DIR` in `.env` to override.

 Each file must be a JSON array of paragraph objects with the following schema: